 5 Simple Ways to Create a Balance Sheet

 In this article we will be discussing how to calculate an annual balance sheet for a business.
-Creating an annual balance sheet which will help you evaluate the equilibrium between your company’s assets against its liabilities, to determine the overall financial strength and value of your business.
+Creating an annual balance sheet will help you evaluate the equilibrium between your company’s assets against its liabilities, to determine the overall financial strength and value of your business.
 For an example of a full balance sheet, click here or scroll down to see the example at the end.

 1. Understand the Basic Equation